Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Results and Analysis

-Tables \ref{tab:disco} lists evaluation results of the En-Fr, En-Ru, and Ja-En contrastive tests.
-En-Fr contrastive test comprises three test sets: two for translation of English anaphoric pronouns (denoted by \textit{coref.}) and one for lexical cohesion in the target-side (denoted by \textit{coherence/cohesion}).
-En-Ru contrastive test include four test sets: \textit{deixis} is for person deixis, \textit{lex.c} is for lexical cohesion, \textit{ell.infl} is for inflection of Russian nouns caused by ellipsis in the source sentence, and \textit{ell.vp} is for verb ellipsis in English text which is not allowed in Russian.
-The Ja-En test set is for translation of zero pronoun in Japanese.
+Tables \ref{tab:disco} lists evaluation results (accuracy) of the contrastive tests with models using 30M monolingual data.
+The highest scores on each column are in bold, and additionally, the higher one of the two \textsc{d-lm}-based scores is shown in bold.
+The contrastive test include four test sets: \textit{deixis} is for person deixis, \textit{lex.c} is for lexical cohesion, \textit{ell.infl} is for inflection of Russian nouns caused by ellipsis in the source sentence, and \textit{ell.vp} is for verb ellipsis in English text which is not allowed in Russian.
 Although the contrastive test is targeted at context-aware \textsc{nmt} models, it is possible to answer the contrastive questions by $\arg\max_y \textsc{pmi}(\bm{c}^{(\bm{y})},y)$ or $\arg\max_y p(\bm{y}|\bm{c}^{(\bm{y})})$.
-Scores obtained by these two objectives are also reported in the table.
+Scores obtained by these two objectives are also reported in the table in addition to the scores obtained by SentTransformer.

-The \textit{\textsc{d-lm} only} objectives achieve higher scores than \textsc{c-score}, except for the En-Ru \textit{ell.infl}, although the \textsc{c-score} has the advantage of the information about $\bm{x}$ given.
-This may be due to the difference of the distribution of the sentences in the monolingual corpora and the target-side of the parallel corpora. \textsc{c-score} with $T$-scaling shows comparable performance with 2-to-2 as a whole.